 Nord Stream is a joint project involving five major companies: OAO Gazprom, Wintershall Holding GmbH (a BASF subsidiary), E.ON SE, N.V.
-Nederlandse Gasunie and GDF SUEZ SA.
+Nederlandse Gasunie and ENGIE.
 Such a powerful consortium guarantees the best technology, security and corporate governance.

 PJSC Gazprom is the largest supplier of natural gas in the world, accounting for approximately 15 percent of world gas production.
 It was established as a joint stock company in 1993, and is partly owned by the Russian state (50.002 percent).
 Core activities include exploration, production, transportation, storage, processing and marketing of hydrocarbons as well as generation and marketing of heat and electric power.
 Gazprom controls approximately 70 percent of Russian gas reserves, produces 78 percent of all Russian natural gas and generates 17 percent of the electricity in Russia.
 The company is a leader in the construction and operation of pipelines.
 It controls a 161,700 kilometre-long pipeline network, which transports roughly 660 bcm of natural gas per annum.